 Sometimes fluid collects near the wound, this is called a seroma.
 Sometimes the fluid needs to be drained and it may affect the movement in your arm.
 Speak with your doctor if this happens to you.

-If you haven’t seen a physiotherapist already and you are struggling with pain or lack of movement, they can arrange for you to see one.
-They can give you more exercises to do and offer advice on physical activity.
+If you haven’t seen a physiotherapist already and you are struggling with pain or lack of movement speak to your doctor or breast nurse.
+They can arrange for you to see one.
+The physiotherapist can give you more exercises to do and offer advice on physical activity.

 Scar tissue in the armpit (cording)